fekikarim/Mallouka_Motors/README.md

 ## About the Project

-**Allo Casse Auto** is a user-friendly desktop and mobile application designed to streamline the operations of Mallouka Motors.
+**Mallouka Motors** is a user-friendly desktop and mobile application designed to streamline the operations of Mallouka Motors.
 Developed with Python and the Flet framework, along with a robust SQLite database, this application provides a comprehensive solution for managing various aspects of the business, from client and motor inventory to billing and settings.

 This project was completed as a freelance endeavor by Karim Feki for Mallouka Motors.
 The client has expressed great satisfaction with the final product, highlighting its efficiency and ease of use.